guettli/deadends-of-it/README.md

 Desktop office: MS-Office, Libreoffice.
 These programms were very important in the past.
 Today most people learned, that you can write the text directly into the mail body.
 You do not need to add a ms-word document to the mail. http://sotagtrends.com/?tags=[ms-office,libreoffice]

+KDE "The K desktop environment" was very wide spread (at least in germany) for some years.
+But gnome has not much more traffic: http://sotagtrends.com/?tags=[kde,gnome]

 # Programming languages

 Low-level languages like assembly, C, C++ are the building blocks of higher level languages.
 But the usage of these languages is in decline or constant low.
 Here in comparison with Python: http://sotagtrends.com/?tags=[assembly,c,c%2B%2B,python]